WELCOME TO THE ATKINS LAB

 have recently checked in.
 Please write in with news any time!

-currently doing postdoctoral work in the Department of Pharmaceutics here
+currently a Research Scientist in the Lin lab in the Department of Pharmaceutics here

 at the University of Washington.

 Liming Hou, Ph.D. is now a Senior Regulatory Documentation Scientist at Genetech.

 Larissa Balogh, Ph.D.
 (2009) is currently a medical writer at Vertex Pharmaceuticals where she works on clinical regulatory documents.
 Larissa is enjoying her new role, learning a lot and says her MedChem background has proved particularly helpful for ADME and DDI studies.

 Abhi Nath, Ph.D.
 (2008) has taken a position as an Assistant Professor here at UW Med Chem, after postdoctoral training with Liz Rhoades and Andrew Miranker at Yale University.
 He is very excited to be back in Seattle, and to continue his research on the broad importance of protein dynamics to function and dysfunction.